NonaSuomy/Moonraker-Home-Assistant/README.md

 Click Save.

-Your new blank dashboard tab should show up where you will add all the Lovelace cards below.
+Your new blank dashboard view page should show up where you will add all the Lovelace cards below.

 ## Lovelace cards